 Nuclear weapons have made an unlikely return to the top of the agenda of world politics.
-Most major nuclear powers have recently begun to invest in new capabilities or to modernise their arsenals.
-At the same time, attempts to curb nuclear proliferation have had at best a limited effect.
-With old rules eroding and new challenges emerging, a new or “second” nuclear age, marked by more actors and likely less stability, is taking shape.
-Europe is particularly affected by these developments as the demise of the Intermediate-Range Nuclear Forces (INF) treaty exemplifies.
+Most major nuclear powers have recently begun to invest in new capabilities or the modernization of their arsenals.
+At the same time, attempts to curb nuclear proliferation have had a limited effect at best.
+With old rules eroding and new challenges emerging, a new or “second” nuclear age, marked by more actors and less stability, is taking shape.
+Europe is particularly affected by these developments, as exemplified by the demise of the Intermediate-Range Nuclear Forces (INF) treaty.

 Our research at the Centre for International Security focuses on developing a uniquely European perspective for the ongoing scholarly debates in the nuclear field.

 - Under what circumstances is nuclear escalation (advertent or inadvertent) in the Euro-Atlantic theatre a realistic possibility?